First Zhili–Fengtian War: Conclusion

 By this time British missionaries convinced the Zhili clique that the British consul at Luanzhou could broker a peace treaty to terminate hostilities.
 The British consul suggested a general outline to Zhang Zuolin, whereby he would withdraw all troops from the region inside Shanhaiguan and Zhili forces would cease giving chase.
 On June 18 representatives from both sides signed the peace treaty aboard a British warship anchored off the coast of Qinhuangdao, agreeing to the general guideline suggested by the British consul.
-Shanhaiguan subsequently became the border between the two cliques, ending the First Zhili–Fengtian War with a resounding Zhili victory.
-The Fengtian clique retreated back to Manchuria, while the Zhili armies led by Wu Peifu took control of the central government in Beijing.
-Wu's Zhili clique ruled the Beiyang government alone until the 1924 Beijing Coup.